 Q. Do you provide training for the general public?
 I would like to learn more about the weather as I find it interesting or it's my hobby.

 A. At this moment in time we do not provide training for the general public.
-The Library and archive at the Met Office in Exeter holds one of the world's largest collections of books and resources about weather and climate.
+The National Meteorological Library and Archive - Open to Everyone at the Met Office in Exeter holds one of the world's largest collections of books and resources about weather and climate.
 It is well worth a visit online or in person.

 Q. Can I come and visit the Met Office?

 A. Public open days are held several times a year, usually on a Saturday.
 Entry is free but is by ticket only and is very popular.
 It's worth adding the Contact us page to your favourites and checking it regularly.
 This page provides dates and a booking form when places become available.

 Q. Do you have any basic or simple to understand weather videos I can watch online?